shivam110601/canvas-ai/README.md

-Canvas writing app with Gemini using KonvaJS.
+# Canvas writing app with Gemini using KonvaJS.

+Writing app where gemini assists you in solving written problems.

 ![initial.png](initial.png)